JamFfm/craftbeerpiLCD/README.md

 **Multidisplay mode**
 -----------------

-- The script will loop thou your kettles and display the target and current temperature.
+- The script will loop through your kettles and display the target and current temperature.
 - If heater is on, a beerglas symbol will appear in the first row on the right side (not flashing).
 - When target-temperature is reached it displays the remaining time of the step (rest) too.
+- If the current step is the CBPi build-in Boilstep (not a addon Boilstep) the remaining time to next hop addition will be displayed.
+The step needs to be called "Boil" which is default.

 **Single mode**
 -----------